vaarun505/Market-Risk-and-Allocation-Analytics/README.md

 The goal of the project is to construct an equity portfolio, evaluate its risk and performance, and compare it objectively against a benchmark (S&P 500).

 The project focuses on practical investment analytics, not theoretical finance.
-Every step is aligned with how a real analyst or portfolio team would approach market data.⁡ ⁡⁢⁣⁢----------------------------------------------------------------------------------------------------------⁡ ⁡⁢⁣⁢----------------------------------------------------------------------------------------------------------⁡
+Every step is aligned with how a real analyst or portfolio team would approach market data.
+⁡
+⁡⁢⁣⁢----------------------------------------------------------------------------------------------------------⁡
+⁡⁢⁣⁢----------------------------------------------------------------------------------------------------------⁡

 # What This Project Answers :

 ⁡⁣⁢⁣This project answers four core questions: